sharminkhan0/Hello-Microverse/README.md

 ## 📝 License <a name="license"></a>

-This project is MIT(./MIT) licensed.
+This project is MIT licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>